holtzermann17/ethics-hccc-treatment/treatment.md

 Introduction
 ============

-The aim of this short note is to understand the ethics of “Human Computer Interaction”.
+This short note proposes an ethics of “Human Computer Interaction”.
 By bringing together philosophical sources and existing references to ethics in HCI, we aim to develop a set of salient ethical guidelines for researchers and practitioners.
 We consider ethics not simply in terms of abstractions like trolley problems, but with an eye to concrete applications within in 'hybrid' systems.

 Our motivation is that we've clearly entered into a new historical era, whether we think of it as the anthropocene, the information age,